mariana-seq/Notas-Mestras/Trabalhos e projetos/Didática Aplicada à História (Ciência - Pedagogia).md

 "Num relance ainda que circunstancial pela História do Traje, é indubitável que o poder tende a condicionar e por vezes,  embora mais raramente, a determinar o que irá ser usado."
 142
 =="talvez de todos os motivos vestimentares o menos importante seja exactamente a necessidade de cobrir o corpo." ==142

+"This is partly due to a lack of geographical unity, which meant that countries such as Germany and Italy—the latter especially—were far smaller players on the world stage, dominated by regional influences in dress and, in Italy, by that of Austria and Spain."
+46